aaftab22/Aaftab-Portfolio/README.md

 - The website is completely built on `react-js` library of `javascript` and that's why we need `nodejs` and `npm` installed
 - While installing `nodejs` and `npm`, try to install versions which are equal or greater than the versions mentioned in badges above
-- In case you want to help developing it or simply saving it, you can fork the repository just by clicking the button on the top-right corner of this page
 - After the successful installation of `nodejs` and `npm`, clone the repository into your local system using below command:
   ```bash
    git clone https://github.com/aaftab22/Aaftab-Portfolio.git